 - get back together.

 These three “gets” – plotting revenge, rushing through the divorce, or pushing for a reconciliation – will hamper your ability to think clearly and act in your own best interest.
-Do any of the following sound like you?
+Do any of the following sounds like you?

 “I’m going to get even no matter what it takes.
 You’re going to pay for what you did to me.
 Just you wait.
 I’ll see you in court.”